Rashid004/linkedin-clone/README.md

 Styled Components: CSS styling is implemented using styled components, offering a modular and maintainable approach to styling components within the application.

-Usage:

-To utilize the application, users can navigate to the provided URL and sign up or log in to access the platform's features.
-Upon authentication, users can create and share posts, interact with other users' posts, and enjoy a dynamic social media experience.

 Deployment:

 The application is deployed using Netlify or a similar platform, ensuring accessibility and reliability for users across the globe.